Shantanu2003/Capstone-Project---Group-30/README.md

 * Increase the vocabulary of our model
 * Incorporate feedback mechanism to make the model more robust
 * Add more sign languages

+## Copyright
+© 2024 Shantanu Singh Verma.
+All Rights Reserved. ✨

+This project is licensed under the MIT License.
+See the LICENSE file for details.